noiffion/angkor/README.md

 - (1) The first one is the necessary deferred Gmaps script.
 Its attributes ('onerror' 'src', 'defer') are set in the gmaps.js file 'gMapsURI()'to keep the HTML nice and clean.
 - (2) The base.js is loaded first and it contains the 'Sites' object which lists the attributes and coordinates of the locations.
-It is static script loaded synchronously as the data in there is needed in all files.
-It puts the 'Sites' object into the localStorage, and it also contains the declarations of a couple of variables shared accross the scripts.
+It is static script loaded synchronously as the data there is needed in multiple (asynchronously loaded) files.
+It also contains the declarations of a couple of variables shared accross the scripts.
 - (3) The third script is the knockout framework: knockout-3.4.2.js